danzilio/danzilio.github.io/_posts/2016-01-27-rspec-for-ops.md

 ## Expectations

 An example is just a list of expected behaviors.
 Our example has one **expectation**, that the subject should equal `true`.
-This could also be expressed using the `expect` method:
+Our example above could also be expressed using the `expect` method:

 ```ruby
 describe 'Truthiness' do